jcgertig/fetchum/README.md

 __A better fetch api__

 > The main bulk of the local storage wrapper has been moved out into [betterstorage](https://github.com/jcgertig/betterstorage).
-The token related methods still exist.
+The token related methods still exist but are now promise based.

 ## Install